Manila and Bangkok are both gateways to tropical paradise, and exciting cities in their own right.

 For more of a nice-side-of-normal hotel, $50-$100 per night will suffice in both cities.

-That's a wide range, but the neighborhood, hotel size, and obviously timing will push it one way or another.
-Here, too, I find that Manila runs no less than Bangkok and perhaps a few bucks more, but both will be equally pleasant.
+That’s a wide range, but the neighborhood, hotel size, and timing will push it in either direction.
+Here, too, I find that Manila runs no less than Bangkok, and perhaps a few bucks more.

 But the biggest difference?
-At the same price point, the Manila option is less likely to be walkable or convenient to transit--mostly since walkability and transit are much rarer goods there, so to speak.
+At the same price point, the Manila option is less likely to be walkable or convenient to transit, since walkability and transit access are so rare there in the first place.

 Food definitely won’t be the thing to break your budget in either city.

 A couple bucks will easily buy a dish (or two) from street vendors and even some hole-in-the-wall restaurants.
 However, Bangkok street food strikes me as more varied than its Manileño counterpart.
 Some would argue it’s safer, too, but I really couldn’t say who takes safe handling more seriously.